The human brain is weird.

-He would purposely stop for a very milliseconds on a specific card and found that this heavily influenced subjects decision to choose that card.
+He would purposely stop for a millisecond on a specific card and found that this heavily influenced subjects’ decisions to choose that card.

 In fact, he was able to successfully guide 103 out of 105 people to choose the card he wanted.
 92% of volunteers stated they did not know their choice to choose a card was being manipulated, either.